Are you over 65? Find out what you need to know about seniors health insurance.

 Rheumatoid arthritis usually affects the body’s smaller joints, such as those in the hands, wrists and feet.
 However, larger joints in the knee and hip can also be affected.
 Over time, this inflammation of the joints can lead to thinning of the cartilage that covers the end of your bones, possibly leading to the bones being eroded away.

 While doctors still don’t know what causes rheumatoid arthritis, it occurs more commonly in people who are smokers or who have a family history of the disease.
 Following a physical examination to diagnose the condition, your doctor may also conduct x-rays and blood tests to determine how much damage has been caused to your joints.

-- Heat treatment, for example heat packs
+- Heat treatment, such as heat packs

 - A family history of the condition